erwanp/fritz-android-tutorials/README.md

+*🎨 (adapting HeatBeat for a small project) re-built from scratch at > https://github.com/maydixit/ArtNU*

 # Fritz Android Tutorials

 Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
 Create ML-powered features in your mobile apps for both Android and iOS.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.